AliSananS/todo-training-instructions/Instructions.md

 }
 ```

-This is an example of the prompt.
+This is an example of how the prompt may look like.

 ```json
 {